Information about North Carolina for each letter of the alphabet.

 North Carolina has a population of over 10 million PEOPLE and residents are called North Carolinians.
 Many famous people have called the state their home including The Wright Brothers, invention of airplane; James K. Polk, 11th President; Andrew Johnson, 17th President; and Nathaniel Batts who is said to be the 1st European man to permanently settle in North Carolina.

-North Carolina has PORTS along the seacoast and inland.
+North Carolina has PORTS and harbors along the seacoast and inland.
 The State Ports Authority develops and operates seaports in Wilmington and Morehead City.
 There are Inland Ports in Charlotte and Greensboro, and a beautiful marina in Southport.
 The state is planning a large international portin Southport.

 North Carolina has a variety of REPTILES and amphibians including many species of lizards and 37 species of snakes and 6 of the snakes are venomous.
 After almost being eradicated in North Carolina, alligators have made a comeback.
 The state has a variety of turtles including freshwater turtles and bog turtles.
 N.E.S.T is dedicated to the preservation and protection of the habitats and migration routes of Sea Turtles and other marine animals on the Outer Banks of North Carolina.
 The state is part of the Partners in Amphibian and Reptile Conservation Program.

 North Carolina has many North Carolina is drained by many rivers.
 Neuse River, Yadkin River and Roanoke River are a few of the notable rivers in the state.
 The Neuse is the longest river contained entirely within the state.
 The state has many Whitewater Paddling Rivers.
 A popular activity is River Tubing.